nodejs/node/deps/npm/doc/cli/npm-version.md

     Enter passphrase:

-If "preversion", "version", "postversion" in the "scripts" property of the package.json, it will execute by running `npm version`. preversion and version ware executed before bump the package version, postversion was executed after bump the package version.
-For example to run `npm version` after passed all test:
+If `preversion`, `version`, or `postversion` are in the `scripts` property of the package.json, they will be executed as part of running `npm version`.
+`preversion` and `version` are executed before bumping the package version, and `postversion` is executed afterwards.
+For example, to run `npm version` only if all tests pass:

     "scripts": { "preversion": "npm test" }